Turidus/MinecraftMapmaker-JediTion/resources/README.md

 ### GUI

+####Menu Bar

+ - File: Here you can close the window
+ - Edit: Here you can save the current configuration or load the default values
+ - About: Here you can find out more and check for new updates.

+####Main Window
 The GUI has three main columns.

 In the first column you can choose the image to process and a folder to save the files to.
 You can also optionally